SPINLab/gi-minor-python-course-2019/2. amsterdam api/README.md

 1. Go to the [Amsterdam API website](https://api.data.amsterdam.nl/api/), look for the panorama photos API and click on the `Online API` link.
 Explore the API (what directories are there?
 What data do they return?
 Which options do they have?)

+2. Think of which url we can use to retrieve a single photo.

 2. Open `photo_single.py`.
 Create a python script which retrieves a single photo from the API and saves it to the hard disk.
 The `.py` file contains pointers and hints to help you.

 ## Using parameters

+1. Which url could we use to request a photo based on location?
+Which parameters would we have to set?

+2. Choose a location (for example in front of your house or the university) and get the coordinates in the coordinate system the API works with.

-1. Open `photo_location.py`.
-Create a python script which retrieves a photo based on a location (for example in front of your house or the university) and save the photo and a shapefile with the location to the hard disk.
+3. Open `photo_location.py`.
+Create a python script which retrieves a photo based on a location and save the photo and a shapefile with the location to the hard disk.
 The `.py` file contains pointers and hints to help you.

-2. Load the shapefile into ArcMap and make the point clickable, linking to the photo, by creating a hyperlink based on a field (path to the photo on the hard disk) in the shapefile.
+4. Load the shapefile into ArcMap and make the point clickable, linking to the photo, by creating a hyperlink based on a field (path to the photo on the hard disk) in the shapefile.
 HINT: The ability to create a hyperlink based on a field is given in the `Display` tab of the `Layer Properties`.
 To be able to click on the point enable hyperlink mode by clicking on the lightning bolt icon on the toolbar:

     ![alt text](hyperlink.png "Hyperlink Mode")